Owen Goodman: 2024–25: AFC Wimbledon (loan)

+Goodman with AFC Wimbledon in 2025.

 On 16 July 2024, Goodman returned to League Two for another loan spell, joining AFC Wimbledon for the duration of the 2024–25 season.
 In September 2024, he saved two penalties in a shoot-out to help Wimbledon knock Premier League side Ipswich Town out of the EFL Cup.
 On 26 May 2025, Goodman earned a clean sheet as Wimbledon defeated Walsall in the play-off final to earn promotion to League One.

 During the season, as the first-choice goalkeeper, Goodman featured in every competitive fixture.
 He was named in the League Two Team of the Season and was awarded the League Two Golden Glove after keeping 24 of his 25 clean sheets in the league.
 His total placed him joint-second for the most clean sheets in a single League Two campaign.

 2025–26: Huddersfield Town (loan)

 On 2 July 2025, Goodman signed for League One club Huddersfield Town for the duration of the 2025–26 season.

+On 8 January 2026, Goodman’s loan at Huddersfield Town was terminated early after he made 12 appearances for the club, only six of which came after September 2025.

+2026: Barnsley (loan)

+On 15 January 2026, Owen Goodman joined Barnsley on loan for the remainder of the 2025–26 season following the early termination of his loan at Huddersfield Town.
+He made his debut two days later in a 2–1 victory over Blackpool.

+2026–27: Dundee (loan)

+On 25 July 2026, Goodman joined Scottish Premiership club Dundee on a season-long loan.

 International career

-Goodman is eligible to play for England, Canada, and Nigeria.
-He has expressed his dream of representing Canada's senior national team in the future.
+Goodman was eligible to play for England, Canada and Nigeria.
+In 2025 he had expressed his dream of representing Canada's senior national team.
+In January 2023, Goodman was called up to a Nigeria U-20 training camp, but ultimately declined.

+England

 Goodman was called up to the England U-18 side in 2021.
-In April 2022, Goodman accepted a call-up to the Canada under-20 team for two friendlies against Costa Rica, (he was able to be called up to the Canada youth, despite not having citizenship, as he had Canadian permanent residency status).
-Goodman was subsequently called-up to a Nigeria U-20 training camp in January 2023 but ultimately declined.
 He played for the England U-20 against USA U-20 on 25 March 2023.
 In October 2023, he was called up to the England U-20 side for matches against Portugal U-20 and Romania U-20.

 On 23 May 2025, Goodman was named to the England U21 pre-EURO training squad.